asterix24/asterix_download/content/post/isokey/technial_specification.md

 My daily job is to design and develop embedded systems.. making a keyboard is not hard for me..

-So, first I draw and define the layout, and then I start to make the pcbs that hold switches and cpu.
+.. first I define the layout and keyboard shape, and then I start to make the pcbs that hold switches and cpu.
 The CPU module I chose to leave out of the main plate, so If you want you can change it with different micro or architecture you can do it.
 I saw on internet you could find all kind of module powerfully or with strange feature, so I decided to use on of this, in particular: [WeAct Black Pill V2.0](https://stm32-base.org/boards/STM32F411CEU6-WeAct-Black-Pill-V2.0.html), this module is based on a STM32F4 microcontroller of ST. I like it, because it has some useful features, like the embedded DFU..
 (I will write a post on it..)
 Together with the cpu module, on plate I also put an eeprom ic, and the led driver.
 The led driver could be programm to do led effects, without any cpu cycle.
 The eeprom memory needs to keep the user configuration, like the extra key value, or other things, like the keystroke number.